brunoarine/tempers/README.md

 # TEMPers

-A simple Rust utility to read TEMPer v1.4 USB thermometers.
+A simple Rust utility to get readings from TEMPer v1.4 USB thermometers (0c45:7401).
 This personal project was created to learn Rust while solving a practical need for temperature monitoring in my homelab room.
+Requires Rust 1.70+

 ## Installation